 If you’ve been using the Internet for a while, then you definitely must have heard the term IP address.
-However, unless you’re a tech wiz like the team here at PureVPN, you probably don’t have a clear idea about what is an IP address and how it works.
+However, unless you’re a tech wiz, you probably don’t have a clear idea about what is an IP address and how it works.

 Read on to learn about the basics of Internet Protocol (IP) addresses.